matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 # Solaris Navigator - Deployment Guide

-This guide provides step-by-step instructions for deploying the Solaris Navigator application using Firebase App Hosting.
+This guide provides step-by-step instructions for deploying the Solaris Navigator application.

+## Section 1: Recommended Deployment (Automated with Firebase)

 This method is recommended for its simplicity and tight integration with the Google Cloud ecosystem.
+It sets up a Continuous Integration/Continuous Deployment (CI/CD) pipeline, so every time you push a change to your GitHub repository, the app is automatically rebuilt and redeployed.

-## Prerequisites
+### Prerequisites

 1.  **Node.js:** Ensure you have Node.js (version 18 or later) installed on your local machine.
 2.  **Firebase Account:** You need a Firebase project.
 If you don't have one, you can create one for free at the [Firebase Console](https://console.firebase.google.com/).